 Impossible™ Chorizo Breakfast Tacos (Made with Impossible™ Burger)

 Ever since we started offering the Impossible™ Burger in our stores, the test kitchen has been having a blast making dishes with it.
-So far, these chorizo breakfast tacos are our favorite.
+These chorizo breakfast tacos are among our favorites.

 The Impossible™ Burger is made from plants, but it cooks and smells just like meat.
-We fried it up with all the rich chorizo herbs, spices, and chiles.
-It browned beautifully and tasted so savory and delectable, our tasters were nibbling the crispy bits right out of the pan.
-We beat them back with a wooden spoon — for their own good.
+We fry it up with all the rich chorizo herbs, spices, and chiles.
+It browns beautifully and tastes so savory and delectable, it’s tempting to nibble the crispy bits right out of the pan.
+Don’t do it!
 The chorizo is even better in a breakfast taco.

 It nestles into the corn tortillas perfectly.
 You’ll want to layer them with fluffy scrambled eggs, queso fresco crumbles, and your favorite garnishes — we went with sharp white onions, fragrant cilantro, a squeeze of lime, and plenty of hot sauce.
 If you’re feeling fully committed to a slow Sunday brunch, a Mexican lager is lovely too.
 Why not?
 You’ve earned it.

 For the Impossible™ chorizo (Made with Impossible™ Burger):